linux-automation/usbsdmux/README.rst

 If you just want to try the USB-SD-Mux (or maybe if it is just ok for you) you can just use ``usbsdmux`` as root.

-If you have installed this tool inside a virtualenv you can just call the shell-wrapper along with the appropriate `/dev/sg*` device path:
+If you have installed this tool inside a virtual environment you can just call the shell-wrapper along with the appropriate `/dev/sg*` device path:

 .. code-block:: bash

-   sudo /path/to/virtualenv/bin/usbsdmux /dev/sg0 dut
+   sudo /path/to/venv/bin/usbsdmux /dev/sg0 dut
-   sudo /path/to/virtualenv/bin/usbsdmux /dev/sg0 host
+   sudo /path/to/venv/bin/usbsdmux /dev/sg0 host

 Using as normal user / Reliable names
 -------------------------------------